sergiofgonzalez/python-workbench/part_2-math/02_mini-projects/16-asteroids_base-intersection/README.md

 # Asteroids game
-> Step 2: adds the laser shot functionality (in the initial state only)
+> Step 3: computes if the laser beam (actioned by the space key) intersects with any asteroid.

 This project implements a simplified version of the [Asteroids](https://en.wikipedia.org/wiki/Asteroids_(video_game)) game to illustrate certain aspects of soliving linear equations.